Guide to the EINF for the financial sector

 5. Treating the EINF as a one-off report instead of part of data governance

-Why it fails: Efficiency is lost, effort is duplicated with other frameworks (CSRD, Taxonomy, science based targets initiative (SBTi)), and no lasting capability is built.
+Why it fails: Efficiency is lost, effort is duplicated with other frameworks (CSRD, Taxonomy, SBTi targets), and no lasting capability is built.

 Solution: Treat the EINF as an output of an ESG data management system: a single base that serves the legal report, verification, supervision and decision-making.